HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

 too surprising, since the sequential spaces are exactly those spaces whose topologies are determined by a knowledge of which sequences converge!

-You should think of this is a _super_ mild condition, since lots of natural spaces of interest are sequential.
+Importantly, you should think of this is a _super_ mild condition, since lots of natural spaces of interest are sequential.
 Just to name a few:

 - all metric spaces